EliahKagan/palgoviz/basics/sll.md

   may or may not have live referents.
 The usual reason they must—that a node keeps its `value` and `next_node` alive, so if they are dead, then the node is dead and its entry in the table has been automatically removed—does not apply here.
-The `WeakValueTable` guarantees no entry that would look up a dead object is ever observed, from the outside, to be in the table.
+The `WeakValueDictionary` guarantees no entry that would look up a dead object is ever observed, from the outside, to be in the table.
 But multiple nodes can effectively die at the same time.
 They have to be removed in some order.

-  (There another situation when a `WeakValueTable`'s underlying `dict` may temporarily hold multiple stale entries.
+  (There is another situation when a `WeakValueDictionary`'s underlying `dict` may temporarily hold multiple stale entries.
 To remove an entry from a `dict` while iterating through the `dict` is a bug and behaves unpredictably.
-But if the `WeakValueTable` is not being explicitly mutated, then iterating through *it* is permitted.
+But if the `WeakValueDictionary` is not being explicitly mutated, then iterating through *it* is permitted.
 In such a situation, it avoids yielding stale entries, but it waits to remove them from its `dict` until iteration either finishes or becomes invalid by explicit mutation of the table.)

 Entries are automatically removed from the table, but they are never automatically added.
 Adding an entry is explicit, and any stale entries in the